Audi Sport GmbH

-Audi Sport GmbH, formerly known as quattro GmbH, is the high-performance car manufacturing subsidiary of Audi, a subsidiary of the Volkswagen Group.
+Audi Sport GmbH, formerly known as quattro GmbH, is the high-performance car manufacturing subsidiary of Audi, itself a subsidiary of the greater Volkswagen Group.

-Founded in October 1983 as quattro GmbH, it primarily specialises in producing high performance Audi cars and components, along with purchaser specified customisations.
-The company's former name was an homage to Audi's original four-wheel drive rally-inspired road car—the Audi Quattro.
+Founded in October 1983 as quattro GmbH, it primarily specializes in producing high-performance Audi cars and components, along with purchaser specified customizations.
+The company's former name was a homage to Audi's original four-wheel drive rally-inspired road car—the Audi Quattro.
 In 2016, the company was renamed Audi Sport GmbH.